Annu117/ErgoAlert/README.md

 ### General Guidelines

 This section provides advice on maintaining proper posture and ergonomics while working.
 It includes:
-- Recommended yoga postures to practice during breaks.
+- Yoga postures are recommended for practice during breaks.
 - General seating and posture guidelines to minimize ergonomic risk.

 ---